chermehdi/chermehdi-blog/content/posts/java-streams-part-1.md

 In this simple example, we want to transform all the String elements to integers and only keep the ones that are even and then print the result.

-Keep in mind the without actually calling the `forEach` terminal operator, the Stream won't perform any operation, hence the laziness.
+Keep in mind that without actually calling the `forEach` terminal operator, the Stream won't perform any operation, hence the laziness.

 Let's start from the moment we create the stream and we follow the data flow, we